roboticsmgci/2022-robot/README.md

 ## Make sure you deploy the the right robot!

-Deploying to the wrong rebot may permanently damage the motors.
+Deploying to the wrong robot may permanently damage the motors.